equinor/ecalc/docs/docs/changelog/next.md

   is any downstream choking, this will happen between the outlet of the last compressor stage and the outlet of the compressor train.
 This means that in a situation with downstream choking, the fluid stream leaving the compressor train will have lower e.g. pressure and density than the fluid stream leaving the last compressor stage.
+- `POWER_ADJUSTMENT_FACTOR` for models: Optional factor to adjust the power (MW).
+Previously only the `POWER_ADJUSTMENT_CONSTANT` has been available for models, now it is possible to adjust/scale the power with a constant and a factor.
+It can be used to calibrate equipment.

 ## Fixes